 With evergreen holly, you will generally need 1 male for every 20 female hollies.
 These hollies can be up to 500 feet apart – although 300 to 400 feet is typically recommended.

 Winterberry (deciduous) holly need to be closer than evergreen holly.
-You’ll want to plant 1 male for every 5 to 10 female.
+You’ll want to plant 1 male for every 5 to 10 females.
 Plant the male holly within 50 feet of the female holly.

-So whether you’re decorating for the holiday or adding winter interest to your garden, holly, with its cheerful red berries, add ornamentation to any area of your home.
+So whether you’re decorating for the holiday or adding winter interest to your garden, holly, with its happy red berries, add ornamentation to any area of your home.